 The UE shall include this IE if the DIRECT LINK SECURITY MODE COMMAND message is triggered by the DIRECT LINK ESTABLISHMENT REQUEST message.
 The content of the IE is the same as the content of UE PC5 unicast signalling security policy IE in the received DIRECT LINK ESTABLISHMENT REQUEST message in order to provide protection against bidding down attacks.

 7.3.14 Direct link security mode complete

 * * * Next Change * * * *

 9.2 V2X message family encoding

-The values are specified to identify the V2X message family according to table 9.x.1.
+The values are specified to identify the V2X message family according to table 9.2.1.

 Table 9.2.1: V2X message family